 Once you get to the main campus, park in Garage A (free of charge), then walk to the Student Union — there will be signs in place to help you find your way.
 Once inside, go to the Pegasus Ballroom.
 Our campus is a walking campus, so there is no transportation between the garage and the Student Union.
-Check-in happens from 8 to 9 a.m. and the event runs until 3 p.m.
-Arrive early to avoid waiting in line.
+Consult your confirmation for the event’s start time and arrive early to avoid waiting in line.

 What are some takeaways from the Admitted Student Open House?

 The faculty is incredible.
 It’s no surprise.
 We’ve assembled advisors and faculty from across the university to facilitate presentations and special interest sessions.
 You’ll get a unique sneak peek into what UCF really is like.